kyoheiu/era/README.md

 {"interval":100,"frequency":40,"rain1":"│","rain2":" ","raincolor":"#e0b0ff"}
 ```

 `interval` means how often the screen is updated (a.k.a how fast it rains).
-The bigger this number, The faster it rains.
+The bigger this number, The slower it rains.
 The larger `frequency`, the fewer the raindrops.
 `rain1` and `rain2` are characters representing raindrops.
 By default `rain2` is just a whitespace, so raindrops are represented by rain1 (|) only.
 Of course you can change the shape of raindrops!